findsorguk/lawdi-publication/romanello/index.md

 ## [Matteo Romanello]()

-Canonical citations are the standard way of citing primary sources (i.e. the ancient texts) in Classics: the ability to read them, that is knowing what the various abbreviations--very often ambiguous and at times even cryptic--that normally appear in such citations stand for is part of the early training of any classicist.
-However, having an expert system to capture automatically these citations and their meaning is one of the aims of the project of which the research presented in this paper is part: this issue has been long known [@crane_cyberinfrastructure_2009, 26] but only recently tackled and therefore not yet solved [@romanello_singap; @Romanello2013].
+Canonical citations are the standard way of citing primary sources (i.e. the ancient texts) in Classics: the ability to read them, that is knowing what the various abbreviations therein used stand for, is part of the early training of any classicist.
+Having an expert system to capture automatically these citations and their meaning is one of the aims of the project of which the research presented in this paper is part: this issue has been relatively long known [@crane_cyberinfrastructure_2009, 26] but only recently tackled and therefore not yet solved [@romanello_singap; @Romanello2013].

 Such a system has great potential both for scholars in Classics and for the study of Classics as a discipline: capturing the citations of ancient texts that are contained in journal articles, commentaries, monographs and other secondary sources, allows us, for example, to track over time how and how much such texts were studied, an essential piece of information for a data-driven study of the discipline and its evolution.